ydb-platform/ydb/ydb/docs/en/core/dev/secondary-indexes.md

 ## Checking the cost of queries {#cost}

 Any query made in a transactional application should be checked in terms of the number of I/O operations it performed in the database and how much CPU was used to run it.
-You should also make sure these indicators don't continuously grow as the database volume grows.
-YDB returns statistics required for the analysis after running each query.
+You should also make sure these indicators don't continuously grow as the database volume grows. {{ ydb-short-name }} returns statistics required for the analysis after running each query.

-If you use the YDB CLI, select the `--stats` option to enable printing statistics after executing the `yql` command.
-All YDB SDKs also contain structures with statistics returned after running a query.
+If you use the {{ ydb-short-name }} CLI, select the `--stats` option to enable printing statistics after executing the `yql` command.
+All {{ ydb-short-name }} SDKs also contain structures with statistics returned after running a query.
 If you make a query in the UI, you'll see a tab with statistics next to the results tab.

 ## Updating data using a secondary index {#update}